 General Guidelines:

 - We encourage simultaneous submissions, but please withdraw your submission immediately if it is accepted elsewhere.
-If part of a submission must be withdrawn, please notify us using Submittable's "message" function.
+If only part of a submission must be withdrawn, please notify us using Submittable's "message" function.

-- We encourage submissions from writers of all backgrounds, including but not limited to LGBTQIA++ writers, BIPOC writers, female-identifying writers, unpublished writers, writers with disabilities, and economically marginalized writers.
+- We encourage submissions from writers of all backgrounds, including but not limited to LGBTQIA+ writers, BIPOC writers, female-identifying writers, unpublished writers, writers with disabilities, and economically marginalized writers.

 - Please address cover letters to the appropriate genre editor.
 In prose submissions, please include your word count in your cover letter.